common-fate/docs-archive/docs/common-fate/migration.md

 ### Rebranding From Granted Approvals to Common Fate

 In v0.11.0 the platform has been rebranded to be called Common Fate, this includes renaming the repository from common-fate/granted-approvals to commonfate/common-fate.
-There are non breaking changes to the appearance of some colors and logos in the frontend, and non breaking changes to naming conventions in the backend code.
+There are non breaking changes to the appearance of some colors and logos in the frontend, as well as non breaking changes to naming conventions in the backend code.

 ### Deployment Configuration File Changes